groupnews/policies/terms/index.md

    - **On the rare occasions when an error occurs that stops an automated process partway through**.
 We get automated alerts when such errors occur.
 When we can fix the issue and restart automated processing without looking at any personal data, we do.
 In rare cases, we have to look at a minimum amount of personal data to fix the issue.
 In these rare cases, we aim to fix the root cause as much as possible to avoid the errors from reoccurring.
    - **To safeguard GroupNews**.
 We'll look at logs and metadata as part of our work to ensure the security of your data and the Services as a whole.
 If necessary, we may also access accounts as part of an abuse report investigation.
    - **To the extent required by applicable law**.
 As a US company with all data infrastructure located in the US, we only preserve or share customer data if compelled by a US government authority with a legally binding order or proper request under the Stored Communications Act.
 If a non-US authority approaches GroupNews for assistance, our default stance is to refuse unless the order has been approved by the US government, which compels us to comply through procedures outlined in an established mutual legal assistance treaty or agreement mechanism.
 If GroupNews is audited by a tax authority, we only share the bare minimum billing information needed to complete the audit.
 5. We use third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Services.
-You can see a list of all subprocessors who handle personal data for GroupNews here.
+You can see a list of all subprocessors who handle personal data for GroupNews in [our privacy policy](/about/policies/privacy).
 6. Under the California Consumer Privacy Act (“CCPA”), GroupNews is a “service provider”, not a “business” or “third party”, with respect to your use of the Services.
 That means we process any data you share with us only for the purpose you signed up for and as described in these Terms of Service, Privacy policy, and other policies.
 We do not retain, use, disclose, or sell any of that information for any other commercial purposes unless we have your explicit permission.
 And on the flip-side, you agree to comply with your requirements under the CCPA and not use GroupNews’ Services in a way that violates the regulations.

 ## Copyright and Content Ownership